mapmanager/PyMapManager/readme-dev.md

     version = 0.0.9
     ```

+## TODO (20230201)

+    - in stackWidget, catch user moving window and set position in options dict

+    - as you are writing code, you can start writing test immediately.
+To call one pytest function, use

+    ```
+    pytest pymapmanager/tests/test_mmMap.py::test_mmMap_init
+    ```

 ## TODO (20220329):
 	- Remove toolbars (top-left) for (delete, add, select, zoom).
 	- Replace these with interface including